elusivecodes/fQuery/README.md

 Perform an XHR request.

-- `options` is an object containing containing options for the request.
+- `options` is an object containing options for the request.
     - `url` is a string containing the URL for the request, and will default to the current window location.
     - `method` is a string containing the method to use for the request, and will default to "*GET*".
     - `data` is an object containing data to send with the request, and will default to *false*.